 Designing Innovative Education Programs for the Community

-As a FUSE executive advisor, Parker will continue to help Fremont reach its education goals.
-He’ll help establish the Fremont Learning Network, an organization focused on developing relevant, engaging, and equitable learning practices for the entire community.
-Additionally, he’ll create the facility and programming for a maker and innovation space to be located in the Fremont Main Library.
-This space will support out-of-school learning for students, professional development for teachers, and connections between businesses and the community.
+Parker also helped establish the Fremont Learning Network, an organization focused on developing relevant, engaging, and equitable learning practices for the entire community.
+Additionally, he created the facility and programming for a maker and innovation space located in the Fremont Main Library.
+This space supports out-of-school learning for students, professional development for teachers, and connections between businesses and the community.
 These efforts will help Fremont reach its goals of becoming a national leader in maker education and providing critical learning experiences for its community.